Deploy and run Splunk Enterprise inside a Docker container

 Deploy Splunk Enterprise Docker containers

 You can deploy Splunk Enterprise inside a Docker container by downloading and launching the required Splunk Enterprise image in Docker.
 The image is an executable package that includes everything you need to run Splunk Enterprise.
-For universal forwarder instructions, see
+For universal forwarder instructions, see the Universal Forwarder manual.

 - From a shell prompt, run the following command to download the required Splunk Enterprise image to your local Docker image library.